regisftm/azure-fortinet-fabric-bootcamp/modules/module-04-peering-testing/README.md

 ## Next Steps

-Once you've completed this module and verified connectivity, you're ready to proceed to **Module 5: FortiGate HA Deployment**.
+Once you've completed this module and verified connectivity, you're ready to proceed to **[Module 5 - FortiGate HA Deployment: Deploy FortiGate Firewalls in Active-Passive HA with Load Balancers](/modules/module-05-fortigate-ha-deployment/README.md)**.

 In Module 5, we'll deploy the FortiGate firewalls that will become the central security hub for all network traffic.